 - 1 teaspoon pure vanilla extract OPTIONAL

-- Chocolate vermicelli or good quality chocolate sprinkles
+- Chocolate vermicelli or good quality chocolate sprinkles Enough to cover the chocolate balls

 Instructions

-- Stovetop: Cook in a medium non-stick saucepan over medium heat (large burner), stirring constantly, until the mixture thickens and starts to peel away/show the bottom of the pan when you scrape it with your wood spoon (about 5-8 minutes).
+- Cook the Mixture: Cook the mixture over medium heat (large burner), stirring constantly until the mixture thickens and starts to peel away/show the bottom of the pan when you scrape it with your wooden spoon (about 5-8 minutes).
+If you want, stir in vanilla extract for extra flavor!

 Recipe Video